-An assisted visual survey will be conducted in the fall in order to further define the boundaries and concentrations of metallic items at the sites.
-In the event that any found munitions indicate munitions constituents have been released into the ground, soil samples will be taken for lab analysis.
+An assisted visual survey will be conducted in order to further define the boundaries and concentrations of metallic items at the sites.
+Soil samples will be collected during the field event to analyze any potential contamination by munitions constituents.

-The results of the historical research, assisted visual survey, and soil sampling will be compiled into a Site Investigation Report, which will include recommendations for further action at the site based upon the found evidence, to be submitted to the U.S. Army Corps of Engineers (USACE), the US EPA, and the Virginia Department of Environmental Quality (VDEQ).
+The results of the historical research, assisted visual survey, and soil sampling will be compiled into a Site Investigation Report, which will be submitted to the U.S. Army Corps of Engineers (USACE), the US EPA, and the Virginia Department of Environmental Quality (VDEQ).